Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 11.37.50 UTC
+- WIB: Rabu, 18 Juni 2025 12.30.56 UTC
-- WITA: Rabu, 18 Juni 2025 12.37.50 UTC
+- WITA: Rabu, 18 Juni 2025 13.30.56 UTC
-- WIT: Rabu, 18 Juni 2025 13.37.50 UTC
+- WIT: Rabu, 18 Juni 2025 14.30.56 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology